-Another argument for the study of full-wave effects of D'' anisotropy on SK(K)S phases comes from recent work that has sought to carry out forward modeling of D'' anisotropy, relying on results from mineral physics (e.g., Walker et al., 2011; Cottaar et al., 2014; Ford et al., 2015; Ford & Long, 2015; Creasy et al., 2017, 2019; Walker et al., 2018; Tommasi et al., 2018).
-These types of modeling studies tend to rely exclusively on ray theory, with very few exceptions (e.g., Nowacki & Wookey (2016), who looked at full-wave effects for complex anisotropic models but who only considered ScS phases).
-Given the popularity of these types of modeling approaches, it is crucial to understand how well the ray theoretical approximation captures the true behavior of SK(K)S waves.
+Another argument for the study of full-wave effects of D'' anisotropy on SK(K)S phases comes from recent work that has sought to carry out forward modelling of D'' anisotropy, relying on results from mineral physics (e.g. Walker et al. 2011; Cottaar et al. 2014; Ford et al. 2015; Ford & Long 2015; Creasy et al. 2017, 2019; Walker et al. 2018; Tommasi et al. 2018).
+These types of modelling studies tend to rely exclusively on ray theory, with very few exceptions (e.g. Nowacki & Wookey (2016), who looked at full-wave effects for complex anisotropic models but who only considered ScS phases).
+Given the popularity of these types of modelling approaches, it is crucial to understand how well the ray theoretical approximation captures the true behaviour of SK(K)S waves.

-450 5.2 Lowermost mantle case #1: Bridgmanite crystallographic preferred orientation
+5.2 Lowermost mantle case #1: bridgmanite crystallographic preferred orientation

-We first consider a case that invokes a laterally homogeneous, 250km thick D'' layer at the base of the mantle, with elasticity that is designed to capture the first-order characteristics of aligned bridgmanite.
-Because the dominant slip systems at lowermost mantle conditions remain uncertain,

-Full wave sensitivity of SK(K)S phases to arbitrary anisotropy in the upper and lower mantle we follow the strategy of recent modeling studies (e.g., Ford et al., 2015; Creasy et al., 2017) and consider tensors based on single-crystal elasticity.
+We first consider a case that invokes a laterally homogeneous, 250km-thick D'' layer at the base of the mantle, with elasticity that is designed to capture the first-order characteristics of aligned bridgmanite.
+Because the dominant slip systems at lowermost mantle conditions remain uncertain, we follow the strategy of recent modelling studies (e.g. Ford et al. 2015; Creasy et al. 2017) and consider tensors based on single-crystal elasticity.
 We chose an orientation such that the [100] and [010] axes of bridgmanite are oriented in the horizontal direction, while the [001] axis is vertical.
-We create an elastic tensor via a linear mixture of 30% single crystal anisotropy of post-perovskite, using the elastic constants from Wookey et al. (2005b), with 70% of isotropic PREM at D'' depths.
-This mixing ratio yields an elastic tensor with an orthorhombic symmetry and with a maximum anisotropy of 6%, as shown in Figure 4, fourth row.
-As with the upper mantle cases, we propagate the seismic wavefield through this model using the source and receiver geometries shown in Figure 5, and measure the splitting intensity, as well as the traditional shear wave splitting parameters, as a function of backazimuth.
+We create an elastic tensor via a linear mixture of 30 per cent single crystal anisotropy of post-perovskite, using the elastic constants from Wookey et al. (2005b), with 70 per cent of isotropic PREM at D'' depths.
+This mixing ratio yields an elastic tensor with an orthorhombic symmetry and with a maximum anisotropy of 6 per cent, as shown in Fig. 4, fourth row.
+As with the upper mantle cases, we propagate the seismic wavefield through this model using the source and receiver geometries shown in Fig. 5, and measure the splitting intensity, as well as the traditional shear wave splitting parameters, as a function of backazimuth.
 Also as with the upper mantle cases, we compare the synthetic splitting measurements with predictions from ray theory.
 In contrast to the upper mantle case, in the lowermost mantle the SKS and SKKS phases under study have significantly different ray propagation paths.
-Using TauP (Crotwell et al., 1999), we calculated nominal propagation angles (from the horizontal) through the D'' region of 67° for SKS and 42° for SKKS.
+Using TauP (Crotwell et al. 1999), we calculated nominal propagation angles (from the horizontal) through the D'' region of 67° for SKS and 42° for SKKS.

-Results from our bridgmanite simulation are shown in Figures 11 and 12.
-Synthetic seismo-grams across a range of backazimuths at epicentral distances of 100°, 110°, and 120° for this simulation are shown in the Supplementary Information (Figures S6-S8).
-Because the raypaths of SKS and SKKS phases depart so significantly from the vertical, we no longer expect a simple $\sin 2(\theta)$ variability in the splitting intensity curve, and this is borne out by the measurements on synthetic seismograms.
+Results from our bridgmanite simulation are shown in Figs 11 and 12.
+Synthetic seismograms across a range of backazimuths at epicentral distances of 100° , 110° and 120° for this simulation are shown in the Supporting Information (Figs S6-S8).
+Because the ray paths of SKS and SKKS phases depart so significantly from the vertical, we no longer expect a simple $\sin 2(\theta)$ variability in the splitting intensity curve, and this is borne out by the measurements on synthetic seismograms.
 For this reason, we do not fit a $\sin 2(\theta)$ curve to our measurements, as we did for the upper mantle cases.
-We do predict the ray theoretical splitting intensity curves, as shown on Figure 11; these are based on the predicted apparent splitting parameters at each az-imuth, visualized in Figure 4, fourth row.
-As with the upper mantle cases, particularly the HTI simulation, we find that the full-wavefield simulations predict splitting intensity behavior that is generally similar to the ray theoretical predictions, but not identical to it.
-We see deviations of up to $\sim 0.2s$ in splitting intensity values between the ray theoretical predictions and the synthetic seis-mogram measurements at certain azimuths, again similar to what is observed for the upper mantle cases.
-Importantly, the bridgmanite model predicts spitting intensities of up to $\sim 0.8s$ for SKS and SKKS phases, nearly as large as the maximum values predicted from ray theory, indicating that these phases have significant sensitivity to anisotropy at the base of the mantle.
-Notably, both the synthetic seismogram measurements and the ray theoretical predictions indicate that at certain azimuths, significant discrepancies between SKS and SKKS splitting intensities are expected, even though the underlying model is laterally homogeneous.
+We do predict the ray theoretical splitting intensity curves, as shown on Fig. 11; these are based on the predicted apparent splitting parameters at each azimuth, visualized in Fig. 4, fourth row.
+As with the upper mantle cases, particularly the HTI simulation, we find that the full-wavefield simulations predict splitting intensity behaviour that is generally similar to the ray theoretical predictions, but not identical to it.
+We see deviations of up